amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part1.md

 We've now spent a great deal of time in our home directory.
 Let's go somewhere else.
 We can do that through the `cd` or Change Directory command:
-(Note: On Windows and Mac, by default, the case of the file/directory doesn't matter On Linux it does.)
+(Note: On some systems the case of the file/directory name doesn't matter.
+On some systems it does.)

 ~~~
 $ cd Desktop